Florida Residency: Guide for Digital Nomads

 7) Update financial accounts

-Update the address on your bank and investment accounts, setting them as your Florida address.
+Update the address on your bank and investment accounts, making them your new Florida address.

 8) Maintain Florida as your primary place of residence